 Sprite, the long-established brand that has built its reputation on providing lightweight, affordable family caravans, offers four six-berth options, two of which are on twin axles.

 These are the Quattro FB and Quattro EW.
 Both have double beds.
 The EW has an L-shaped lounge which makes into a double bed, an offside dining area creating two bunks and a bed in the nearside rear corner.

-The Venus range, made by Lunar, has a twin-axle six-berth for £16,899.
+The Venus range of caravans, made by Lunar, has a twin-axle six-berth for £16,899.
 It has a fixed double bed, a dining area that you can convert into bunks and a corner shower-toilet room.

 Elddis also provides a cleverly-designed six-berth, in the Crusader Tempest EB (£26,794; MTPLM 1789 kg).
 The EB has bunks plus a side dining area comfortably wide enough for four that you can make into a double bed.